folio-org/mod-ncip/README.md

 #### Supported Services

 ##### Lookup User
 The lookup user service determines whether or not a patron is permitted to borrow.
-The response can include details about the patron and will also include a "blocked" or "active" value to indicate whether or not a patron can borrow.
-The service looks for 'blocks' assigned to the patron.
+The response can include details about the patron and will also include a "BLOCKED" or "ACTIVE" value to indicate whether or not a patron can borrow.
+The service looks for manual and automated 'blocks' assigned to the patron.
 It also looks at the patron 'active' indicator.

-This service can also use the Drools rules to help determine the 'blocked' or 'active' value for the response.
-The Drools rules look at the number of items checked out and the amount of outstanding fines.
-The values used in the rules can be adjusted in mod-configuration.
-If you don't want to use them skip setting any values for them in mod-configuration.

 Sample XML Request: